Project Information Memorandum (PIM)

 - presence of hazardous contaminants

-- information we've been given by any statutory organisation - such as the New Zealand Historic Places Trust or the Department of Conservation
+- information we've been given by any statutory organisation - such as the Heritage New Zealand or the Department of Conservation

 - stormwater or wastewater utility systems related to your proposed building work, or adjacent to your building site